nadluru/StrokeLesSeg/README.md

 # Stroke Lesion Segmentation on Anatomical Tracings of Lesions After Stroke Segmentation (ATLAS) V2.0 Dataset
-This repository is developed from the [submission](https://github.com/King-HAW/ATLAS-R2-Docker-Submission) of Team CTRL in the 2022 MICCAI ATLAS Challenge.
+This repository is based on the [submission](https://github.com/King-HAW/ATLAS-R2-Docker-Submission) by Team CTRL in the 2022 MICCAI ATLAS Challenge.

-This repository contains the implementation of the following papers:
+This repository includes the implementation of the following papers:
 Segmenting Small Stroke Lesions with Novel Labeling Strategies Stroke Lesion Segmentation using Multi-Stage Cross-Scale Attention

 ## Docker Environment

-Our code is supposed to run in the docker environment.
-Before start, please create the docker image using the following command:
+The code is designed to run in a Docker environment.
+To get started, create the Docker image using the following command:

 ```
 bash build.sh